Guale: Emergence of the Yamasee

-Around or before 1684, one small group of Yamasee-Guale refugees, led by Chief Altamaha, moved north to the mouth of the Savannah River.
+Around or before 1684, one small group of Yamasee-Guale refugees, led by a leader called Altamaha, moved north to the mouth of the Savannah River.
 That year, a Scottish colony called Stuarts Town was founded in South Carolina on Port Royal Sound near the Savannah River.
-Stuarts Town survived only about two years, but during that time the Scots residents formed a strong bond with the Yamasee-Guale.
+Stuarts Town survived only about two years, but during that time the Scots residents formed an alliance with the Yamasee-Guale.

 Yamasee Indian who was martyred in La Florida in 1740.

-In late 1684, armed with Scots firearms, these Indians raided Timucua Province, devastating the mission Santa Catalina de Afuyca.
+In late 1684, armed with Scottish firearms, these Indians raided Timucua Province, devastating the mission Santa Catalina de Afuyca.
 They returned to Stuarts Town with 22 captives, whom they sold as slaves.
-Over the next two years, word of similar successes of the Stuarts Town-allied Yamasee-Guale carried throughout the region.
+Over the next two years, word of similar successes was carried throughout the region.
 The population of "Yamasee" Indians near Port Royal Sound grew rapidly.
 Although the Indians became known collectively as "Yamasee", the Guale continued to be a significant portion of the population.

-Spanish forces destroyed Stuarts Town.
+Spanish forces destroyed Stuart's Town.
 In the old Guale Province, they strongly resisted counterattacks by South Carolina.
 Nonetheless, the alliance between the Yamasee and colonial South Carolina grew stronger in reaction.
-The "Yamasee" who migrated in 1685 to the Port Royal area were rebuilding the old La Tama chiefdom, but they also included numerous Guale, as well as other Indians of mostly Muskogean stock.
+The "Yamasee" who migrated in 1685 to the Port Royal area were attempting to rebuild the La Tama polity while including numerous Guale, as well as other Indians of mostly Muscogee.

-The Yamasee lived in South Carolina until they were defeated in the Yamasee War of 1715, after which survivors were widely dispersed and the people disintegrated as a polity.
+The Yamasee lived in South Carolina until they were defeated in the Yamasee War of 1715, after which survivors were widely dispersed and the people disintegrated as a tribe.
 But while they lasted, the Yamasee exhibited multi-ethnic qualities.
 Their towns were described by European colonists as being Upper Yamasee or Lower Yamasee towns.
-The Lower Towns were populated mainly by La Tama Indians and included Altamaha (after the chief who lived there), Ocute, and Chechesee (Ichisi).
+The Lower Towns were populated mainly by La Tama Indians and included Altamaha (after the leader who lived there), Ocute, and Chechesee (Ichisi).

-The Guale were the majority in the Upper Towns, although other ethnicities were incorporated as well.
+The Guale were the majority in the Upper Towns, although other tribes were incorporated as well.
 Upper Yamasee Towns with mostly Guale populations likely included Pocotaligo, Pocosabo, and Huspah.
-Other Upper Towns, such as Tulafina, Sadketche (Salkehatchie), and Tomatley, were probably mixed, with Guale, La Tama, and others.
+Other Upper Towns, such as Tulafina, Sadketche (Salkehatchie), and Tomatley, were possibly mixed, with Guale, La Tama, and others.
 It is possible that the La Tama had spent time in missions and become somewhat Christianized.
 They may have sought out the similarly missionized Guale.

 In 1702, when Carolina Governor James Moore led an invasion into Spanish Florida, his men destroyed the few "refugee missions" in Guale.
-By 1733, the Guale were so few in number that they showed no resistance to James Oglethorpe's establishment of the Province of Georgia.
+By 1733, the Guale were so few in number that they were unable to resist James Oglethorpe's establishment of the Province of Georgia.

-A similar missionary province called Mocama (named for a Timucuan chiefdom) was situated just south of Guale, on the coast between the Altamaha River and St. Johns River in Florida.